gischer/meteor-spk/README.md

 ## Tips

-* As of version 0.1.5, `meteor-spk` uses Mongo 3.0.
-Mongo 2.x does not work well for Sandstorm apps as it pre-allocates far too much disk space expecting a large database; Mongo 3.x mostly avoids preallocation.
-The differences should be invisible to your app.
-Note that apps built with previous versions of `meteor-spk` can upgrade safely -- old grains will automatically be migrated to Mongo 3 format on their first run.
 * If your app uses accounts, add the package [`kenton:accounts-sandstorm`](https://github.com/sandstorm-io/meteor-accounts-sandstorm) to integrate with Sandstorm's login system.
 (See also